 My tour group was dropped off less than a kilometer from the peak, which didn’t sound like a daunting climb on paper.
-But, wait, wait: don’t forget the altitude.
-The air was noticeably thinner at 5,300 meters.
+But, hold up–don’t forget the altitude.
+At 5,300 meters, there’s a lot less air to fill your lungs.
 I wheezed along the path, barely able to catch my breath.
 At the pace I was going, a sloth could have beaten me to the summit.

 When I finally trudged up to the peak, I lost my breath again when I saw the views.
 Colored lagoons dotted the slope below.

 Huayna Potosi, which stands at over 6,000 meters, was also visible.

 Many travelers opt for a three-day climb to the summit of Huayna Potosi.
 The trek sounded cool–especially since hikers got to use an ice axe–but I wasn’t going to tempt fate.
 If I could barely get to the top of Chacaltaya, I doubt I would have made it past the first day of the Huayna Potosi trek.

 Instead of climbing Huayna Potosi, I got my adrenaline fix by biking down Yungas (aka Death) Road with Ride On Bolivia.
 Now, let’s keep in mind that most of my biking experience consisted of weaving through the mean streets of suburban Minnesota when I was in elementary school.
 What could go wrong?